jonataslaguna/js/README.md

-# Curso de JavaScript do <a href="https://www.cursoemvideo.com/">Curso em Vídeo</a>
+# JavaScript course from <a href="https://www.cursoemvideo.com/">Curso em Vídeo</a>
- Inicio dos meus estudos com JavaScript
+Beginning of my studies with JavaScript